 The Chicopee Soldiers Record is a handwritten ledger containing the records of service of almost 600 men from Chicopee who served in the Civil War.
 Each soldier's page contains a detailed account of their service, which includes information not found in US military records.
 To mark the sesquicentennial of the Civil War, this website was created to display the scanned copies of the Soldier's Record.

 The Soldiers Record ledger is housed in the local history collection of the Chicopee Public Library.
 All pages in the volume have been scanned and are available for viewing on this site.
-Transcription of the handwritten pages is an ongoing project which we hope to finish in late 2011.
+Transcription of the handwritten pages is an ongoing project.

 The Reference Department would like to thank our hard working and dedicated library volunteer John Golonka for his contributions to this project.
 His enthusiasm and commitment to the project has made all the difference.